Published: 2026-05-04

 Within a 90-day horizon, organizations should address the highest-consequence gaps identified through the initial inventory and audit.
 The first priority is prompt injection defense, which the guidance identifies as the most persistent and difficult-to-fix threat [4].
 Layered defenses should include input validation and trust classification for all external content before agents ingest it, architectural separation between the instruction context and the data context in agent prompts, and behavioral monitoring configured to detect patterns consistent with prompt injection attempts.

 The second priority is establishing human approval workflows for high-impact agent actions.
 This requires completing the action classification work described in the previous section and implementing approval gates in orchestration logic.
+The AARM specification provides the canonical pattern for this work: action mediation that intercepts tool invocations before execution, a policy engine that evaluates each action against organizational policy and intent alignment, and an approval service that implements STEP_UP escalation to a human reviewer for actions classified as high-impact [19].
 Organizations that have not already done so should formally extend their incident response plans and playbooks to cover agentic AI scenarios, including tabletop exercises that test response to prompt injection incidents, cascading agent failures, and unauthorized data access by AI systems.

 Strategic Initiatives: Build Durable Governance